Spartanburg County, South Carolina: History

-The county was founded in 1785 and was named after the Spartan Rifles which was a local militia during the American Revolutionary War.
-The largest city and the county seat is Spartanburg which resides in Upstate South Carolina.
+The county was founded in 1785 and was named after the Spartan Rifles (Spartan Regiment) which was a local militia during the American Revolutionary War.
+The largest community and the county seat is Spartanburg, which resides in Upstate South Carolina.

+The ship USS Spartanburg County is named after the county.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 819.74 sqmi, of which 808.34 sqmi is land and 11.40 sqmi (1.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 819.74 sqmi, of which 808.34 sqmi is land and 11.40 sqmi (1.39%) is water.